hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 > HashiCorp Packer has become the standard open source tool for
 > creating **golden images** from code.

+Learn how to use HashiCorp Packer in an Azure pipeline to maintain immutable infrastructure.
+Brad Stevens, a Cloud Technical Lead at CDW discusses golden images in this talk:
+A battle-tested virtual machine template that forms the foundation for all other VMs used in the infrastructure.
+Sometimes they're called base images or image templates, but the goal remains the same: immutable infrastructure.

+HashiCorp Packer has become the standard open source tool for creating golden images from code.
+In this session from Microsoft Ignite, you will see how to create pipelines to host golden images in Azure, and make them available through Azure's Shared Image Gallery.
+Simply do the configuration work once, and use it across your entire infrastructure.
+It will save you time, make you faster and reduce human error.

 Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
 Packer is lightweight, runs on every major operating system, and is highly performant,